run-dong-zhu/Software-Engineer/Java Basic/SpringBoot.md

   4. The **Web-Portlet** module provides the MVC implementation to be used in a portlet environment and mirrors the functionality of Web-Servlet module.

+#### Java Bean ####

+Spring container will create the objects, wire them together, configure them, and manage their complete life cycle from creation till destruction.
+The Spring container uses DI to manage the components that make up an application.
+These objects are called Spring Beans, which we will discuss in the next chapter.

+A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.

+Scope

+1. singleton: This scopes the bean definition to a single instance per Spring IoC container (default).
+2. prototype
+3. request
+4. session
+5. global-session

 ## Getting Start ##

 ### AutoConfiguration ###